aravindvcyber/event-forwarder/README.md

 * [Setup Incoming Webhook](https://api.slack.com/messaging/webhooks)

-## Checkout the config folder before you run
+## Checkout the config folder before you deploy :reminder_ribbon:

 The `default.json` and `test.json` are from GitHub with dummy fields make sure you create `local.json` and `production.json` overriding the necessary fields of choice.